Omni Path Specification

 "{dataset_prefix}-{clean_id}"

-dataset_prefix: canonical dataset code (e.g.,hcp)clean_id: dataset subject identifier normalized into a stable form
+{dataset_prefix}: canonical dataset code (e.g.,hcp){clean_id}: dataset subject identifier normalized into a stable form

-Example:
+Example: hcp-100307

 Qualifiers